 Lying on the banks of the Uruguay River and boasting the Carnival spirit of Corrientes, Paso de los Libres is a beautiful city to tour around.
-Whether on the way to or back from the Iguazú Falls, it is totally worth a day trip.
+Whether on the way from Buenos Aires to the Iguazú Falls or back from them, it is totally worth a day trip.

 The City of Paso de los Libres in Corrientes is located on the Brazilian border, right in front of the City of Uruguayana, 362 kilometers from the capital of the province.
 It was founded on September 12, 1843, by General Joaquín Madariaga.